 The Cloudamize Agent collects performance metrics, application dependencies and SQL data from many Linux flavors and Windows Servers Oses.

 Agentless data collection

 The Cloudamize Agentless Data Collector (ADC) collects performance metrics and application dependencies from each server discovered.
-The agentless method should not be used to discover SQL workloads.
-Each ADC can collect metrics for up to 500 machines across your network.
+The agentless method can now be used to discover SQL workloads, though Agent-Based methods are still superior for this particular task.
+Each ADC can, by default, collect metrics for up to 500 machines across your network, though this limit can be increased in the data collector's settings.
 The ADC has an agent component which installs on the OS, and data from the OS is captured in that manner.
 This is important to note if installing an ADC on a hypervisor.